-Who are members of the System Reference Group?
+What is the System Reference Group?

-- CGIAR Funders/partners – 10 persons drawn from the membership of the CGIAR System Council, including representation of regional constituencies where CGIAR operates;
+- CGIAR Funders/partners – 11 persons drawn from the membership of the CGIAR System Council, including representation of regional constituencies where CGIAR operates;

 - 2019 conveners of CGIAR Center Boards of Trustees and Directors General.